JavaScript Timeline Functionality: Different Approaches for Different Needs from DHTMLX

 While dealing with different events, the project management office can take advantage of numerous helpful features embedded in DHTMLX Scheduler such as recurring events, custom tooltips, multisection events, multilanguage support, etc.

 Time is a key metric in any business endeavor and timeline charts aid in organizing timeframes in such a way that projects can be delivered without delays.
 There are numerous software solutions for project management already available on the market.
-But integrating a JavaScript library instead of using a costly external service can be a win-win for software development companies and their clients.
+But integrating an interactive timeline with a JS library instead of using a costly external service can be a win-win for software development companies and their clients.

 DHTMLX provides out-of-the-box controls with rich timeline functionality, which can be easily embedded into web applications.
 Extensive API and full customization of the DHTMLX planning tools enable programmers to adjust the components to their requirements.
 Thanks to a short learning curve and rapid technical support, developers won’t need much time to master DHTMLX.

 If you have become interested in testing DHTMLX JavaScript timeline controls, download 30-day trial versions of Gantt and Scheduler widgets.
-You can also try out DHTMLX Diagram for creating commonly used timeline charts in the diagram editor.
+You can also learn in practice how to build timeline charts in JavaScript with DHTMLX Diagram.
+You can download the evaluation package for a single or multiple DHTMLX components at once.

 DHTMLX libraries can be purchased separately as well as in a bundle complemented with the PDF/PNG and MS Project export modules at a discount.